 o Day treatment or other partial hospitalization services, psychosocial rehabilitation services and clinic services (whether or not furnished in a facility) for individuals with chronic mental illness; and

-o Other services requested by the Medicaid agency and approved by HCFA as cost effective .
+o Other services requested by the Medicaid agency and approved by HCFA as cost effective and necessary to avoid institutionalization.

 A. General.--